kcpatt27/global-info-portal/feature-refactor-roadmap.md

 ## Phase 1: Immediate UI & UX Enhancements
 - Finalize remaining visual polish:
-  - Implement smooth transitions (using D3 transitions) for country selection/deselection. (use 0.113s for speed and 0.23s, 0.311s, 0.32s or any prime number between 0.1 and 0.5 for slow transitions)
+  - Implement smooth transitions for country selection/deselection. (use 0.113s for speed and 0.23s, 0.311s, 0.32s or any prime number between 0.1 and 0.5 for slow transitions)
   - Verify z-index adjustments and overlay integrations.
 - Ensure the responsive grid, sidebar (collapsible & auto-show), and chart tab interfaces function correctly across devices.
 - Conduct user testing on current interactions and gather quick feedback.